-OCME has two prospective goals in relation to Language Access.
-OCME will re-train all current employees and will train new employees on how to provide assistance to LEP individuals in their preferred language by September of 2019.
-OCME will also translate vital documents and the "Information for Family and Friends" brochure into Bengali and Urdu promptly.
+OCME now has one prospective goal in relation to Language Access.
+OCME will train all new employees and will train new employees on how to provide assistance to LEP individuals in their preferred language.
+OCME hopes to accomplish this goal by 2022.